ladjs/lad/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for submitting a pull request to Glazed.
+Thank you for submitting a pull request to Crocodile.
 Before you submit, please review below requirements and walk through the checklist.
 You can 'tick' a box by using the letter "x": [x].